MillerJL/NSABot/README.md

 * e.g. last ~20k messages w/ reactions, channels, users, files, pinned items, etc.
 * This would be called when first activating bot
 - [ ] Create some way to retroactively get events if connection fails
-- [ ] Completely redo code utilizing some framework or just use Typescript